 Brand Selection

 All of the sites we’ve listed above have comprehensive selections of outdoor gear, but some stock more brands than others.
-For example, REI offers an extensive collection of casual outdoor gear (including oversized items like rooftop tents and stand-up paddle boards), but Backcountry wins out when it comes to technical items (for example, ski equipment for alpine touring and deep powder) and products from smaller boutique brands.
+For example, REI offers an extensive collection of casual outdoor gear (including oversized items like rooftop tents and stand up paddle boards), but Backcountry wins out when it comes to technical items (for example, ski equipment for alpine touring and deep powder) and products from smaller boutique brands.
 Amazon.com often has limited availability of big-ticket items like skis and mountain bikes, although you’ll consistently find the lowest prices on accessories and clothing.
 In the end, you may have to do some shopping around to figure out which site is best for your preferred activities, but you should be able to find what you’re looking for on most of them.
-The landscape is a little different for ski equipment and clothing, so if that’s what you’re after, check out our article on the best sites for ski gear.
+The landscape is a little different for ski and snowboard equipment and clothing, so if that’s what you’re after, check out our articles on the best sites to buy ski gear and best sites to buy snowboard gear.

 Shipping